TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab8.md

 Write a Jasmin program `simple.j` which you expect to be the result of a MiniJava-to-Jasmin compiler.
 Generate a Java class file from it and run it.
 Improve your program until it runs without errors.

-For grading, it is required to name this file `simple.j`.
-{: .notice .notice-warning}

 ### Implement a Code Generation Strategy